Getting Started on the Hub

 What is the purpose of an account?

-There are three account types:
+There are four account types:

 You can create or join an account after your profile has been created.